Published in Primary Care

 • Patching is still the gold standard and most studied form of treatment—usually, the next step in treating amblyopia if improvement with glasses alone is not sufficient or not indicated.

-• Dichoptic therapy is still very new in its conception but has demonstrated similar efficacy to patching with less time involved.
+• Dichoptic therapy is the latest advancement and has demonstrated similar efficacy to patching with less time involved.

 • Current dichoptic therapy is studied and indicated for children aged 4 to 9 years.

-• CureSight studies show significant promise with even more impressive results than patching.
+• CureSight and Luminopia clinical studies show significant promise with non-inferior results to patching and refractive correction.
 The authors will likely use this over the next couple of years.

 Final thoughts